Rickard Karlsson

 Morever, I spent some time as a machine learning scientist intern at Booking.com in Amsterdam.

-I am originally from Sweden, where I earned a BSc in Engineering Physics and an MSc in Engineering Mathematics
+I am originally from Sweden, where I earned my BSc in Engineering Physics and MSc in Engineering Mathematics

 from Chalmers University of Technology.
 During my studies, I also interned at NASA